 Preparedness Statement

 As a federally funded transit operation, Access is trained and prepared under the National Incident Management System (NIMS) and subscribes to the principals of the Incident Command System (ICS).
 ICS is a management system designed to enable effective and efficient incident management by integrating a combination of facilities, equipment, personnel, procedures, and communications operating within a common organizational structure.
 ICS is structured to facilitate activities in five major functional areas: command, operations, planning, logistics and finance and administration.
 It is a fundamental form of management, with the purpose of enabling incident managers to identify the key concerns associated with the incident — often under urgent conditions — without sacrificing attention to any component of the command system.
-In the event of an emergency or disaster, Access is prepared to provide transportation evacuation services to the disabled community though coordination with with Metro and the County of Los Angeles Emergency Operations Center as well as other local emergency management partners, such as the City of Los Angeles.
+In the event of an emergency or disaster, Access is prepared to provide transportation evacuation services to the disabled community though coordination with Metro and the County of Los Angeles Emergency Operations Center as well as other local emergency management partners, such as the City of Los Angeles.

 Training